OpenDSA/OpenDSA/RST/en/Tutorials/mutationtesting_faq.rst

     }
   }

 This has the virtue of being quite logical and clear.
 However, it has some problems.
-It is horribly inefficient, compared to alternatives.
+For one thing, it is relatively inefficient compared to alternatives, requiring many more arithmetic comparison tests.
 But our real concern has to do with testing and mutation coverage.

 **Fact:** No series of tests will cover all branches in this code.

-Now, consider every possible branch and see what can get triggered.
-Consider that there have to be at least 8+ branches, and only 4 possible inputs.
-You can figure out all the possible branches by trying to hit every branch by brute force, one at a time.
+You can try yourself to verify this by carefully considering the logic of the code.
+Can you think of test cases that will trigger each of the eight branches?
+Since there are effectively on four possible inputs (the one point can only be in one of four positions with respect to the other point), you cannot.

 Here, we want complete mutation coverage but there are only four logically distinct inputs.
-Therefore, we must come up with code that has only four branches!
+For that to be possible, we must come up with code that has only four branches!

 For example, our refactored code could look like this: